UniversalDependencies/docs/workgroups/newdoc/simple_noun_phrases.md

 Noun phrases headed by nouns may also contain numerals, which express exact numerical quantities (1, 2, 3, ...).
 Numerals resemble determiners and can often replace them ("one book" vs. "a book" or "this book") but have special properties in many languages, in particular in relation to classifiers (see below).
 UD uses the [nummod]() relation to connect a numeral to the head noun.

-**NB:** The [num]() relation is only used for cardinal numerals ("one", "two", "three").
-Ordinal numerals ("first", "second", "third") are instead treated as adjectives both morphologically and syntactically.

 ~~~ sdparse
  three/NUM  books/NOUN
 nummod(books, three)